 Please note that it is a felony to provide a controlled substance to a person who is not registered with the DEA.
 Transfers of controlled substances can occur only between two DEA registrants.
 Transfers of schedule I or II controlled substances must be accompanied by a DEA form 222 completed by the registrant receiving the substance(s).

-Maintain the following records at the registrant's location as identified on the registration:
+Maintain the following records at the registrant's location as identified on the registration.

 Controlled substances must be kept in a securely locked, sturdy cabinet or safe that is secured to a wall or otherwise not removable.
-DEA inspectors will check to see if the cabinet is bolted to a permanent structure (e.g., a wall) and that the interior double lock compartment is bolted to the main cabinet.

 A DEA registrant who has controlled substances that are expired or unwanted must dispose of that substance in the following way.
 The method is specified in 21 CFR 1317.05.